-A new way of looking at Prader-Willi SyndromeNovember 15th, 2012 in Diseases, Conditions, Syndromes /
+A new way of looking at Prader-Willi SyndromeNovember 15, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 An Australian study reveals that people with the rare genetic disorder known as Prader-Willi Syndrome may have an impaired autonomic nervous system.
 This discovery opens up a new way of looking at the insatiable appetite experienced by all sufferers, as well as their very high risk of cardiovascular disease.